digital-asset/daml/docs/source/getting-started/first-feature.rst

     1. Adding the necessary changes to the DAML model
     2. Making the corresponding changes in the UI
     3. Running the new feature.
-In order to do that we need to terminate the previous ``./daml-start.sh`` process and run it again.
+In order to do that we need to terminate the previous ``daml start --start-navigator=no`` process and run it again.

 As usual, we must start with the DAML model and base our UI changes on top of that.